MichaelCade/90DaysOfDevOps/Days/day65.md

 ![](Images/Day65_config7.png)

-Before running any playbooks I like to make sure that I have simple connectivity with my groups so I have ran `ansible webservers -m ping` to test connectivity.
+Before running any playbooks I like to make sure that I have simple connectivity with my groups so I have run `ansible webservers -m ping` to test connectivity.

 ![](Images/Day65_config4.png)

 ### Our First "real" Ansible Playbook

-Our first Ansible playbook is going to configure our webservers, we have grouped these in our hosts file under the grouping [webservers].
+Our first Ansible playbook is going to configure our web servers, we have grouped these in our host's file under the grouping [webservers].

 Before we run our playbook we can confirm that our web01 and web02 do not have apache installed.
 The top of the screenshot below is showing you the folder and file layout I have created within my ansible control to run this playbook, we have the `playbook1.yml`, then in the templates folder we have the `index.html.j2` and `ports.conf.j2` files.
 You can find these files in the folder listed above in the repository.